hparadiz/aws-instance-connect/readme.md

 $IC->publicKey = '/home/user/.ssh/rsa.pub';
 $IC->privateKey = '/home/user/.ssh/rsa';

-// if you wish for the key to be authorized but for no SSH connection to be created (incase you wish to use the key with something else like SCP)
+// if you wish for the key to be authorized but for no SSH connection to be created
+// incase you wish to use the key with something else like SCP or a tunnel
 $IC->noConnect = false;

 $IC->start();